Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 - Healthcare or financial services companies where compliance isn't optional and audit trails matter

-- Teams migrating from Excel who want significantly more power without abandoning a familiar workflow entirely
+- Teams moving from Excel who want significantly more power without abandoning a familiar workflow entirely

 - Enterprise organizations that need SSO, granular permissions, and dedicated support

 If your team already thinks in Gantt charts and dependencies, Smartsheet won't feel like a stretch.
-It'll feel like home.
+It'll feel like a natural upgrade.

 Who Should Choose Airtable?

-Choose Airtable if your work doesn't fit neatly into traditional project management structures — and a lot of great work doesn't.
-It's built for:
+Go with Airtable if your work doesn't fit neatly into traditional project management structures — and honestly, a lot of great work doesn't.
+It's perfect for:

 - Marketing and content teams managing editorial calendars, campaigns, and asset libraries